I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 Direct Ingestion

-Typically, documents are ingested into Knowledge Bases by uploading documents to an S3 bucket, executing a synchronization job via the StartIngestionJob API, after which Knowledge Bases scans, chunks, and vectorizes the documents.
+The normal document ingestion process for Knowledge Bases involves uploading documents to an S3 bucket, executing a synchronization job with the StartIngestionJob API, after which Knowledge Bases scans, chunks, and vectorizes the documents.

-With direct ingestion, you send documents directly via the IngestKnowledgeBaseDocuments API, and Knowledge Bases immediately performs chunking and vectorization.
-In other words, it bypasses the scanning process of the synchronization job, allowing for faster document reflection.
+With direct ingestion, you send documents directly using the IngestKnowledgeBaseDocuments API, and Knowledge Bases immediately performs chunking and vectorization.
+In other words, it bypasses the scanning process of the synchronization job, allowing documents to be reflected more quickly.

-Both custom data sources and S3 data sources support direct ingestion, but we'll focus on S3 data sources for this demonstration.
+Both custom data sources and S3 data sources support direct ingestion, but we'll focus on S3 data sources in this article.

 Implementation